terinjokes/gulp-uglify/README.md

 		current node and the current comment and are expected to return either `true` or `false`.

+- `quoteStyle`

+	A convenience option for `options.output.quote_style`.
+Defaults to using single or double quotes such as to minimize the number of bytes.

+	- `default` or `0`

+    Use single or double quotes such as to minimize the number of bytes (prefers double quotes when both will do); this is the previous behavior.

+	- `single` or `1`

+    Always use single quotes

+	- `double` or `2`

+    Always use double quotes

+  - `original` or `3`

+    Always use the original quotes

 You can also pass the `uglify` function any of the options [listed here](https://github.com/mishoo/UglifyJS2#the-simple-way) to modify UglifyJS's behavior.